daviderics/PneumoniaDiagnosisWithCNN/README.md

 |figures                      | Folder containing figures used in the presentation and README. |

 ## Overview
 In this project, I used a Convolutional Neural Network (CNN) to diagnose pediatric pneumonia from chest X-rays.
+The model is able to take a chest X-ray as an input and it returns one of three diagnoses (healthy, bacterial pneumonia, or viral pneumonia).
+The model was able to achieve 82.5% overall accuracy and 91.8% accuracy when considering just healthy vs. sick classification.
+The model could be useful for any medical facility that does not have a doctor capable of identifying pneumonia from a chest X-ray.

 ## Problem
 The World Health Organization (WHO) estimates that 2 million children below the age of 5 die from pneumonia every year, making it the leading cause of child mortality worldwide.
 The vast majority of cases and deaths are in developing countries, particularly in Africa and Southeast Asia.